-Before getting into the chart’s possibilities, we’ll start by deploying the default configuration:
+Before getting into the chart’s possibilities, let’s start by deploying the default configuration:

-Our Istio Helm chart offers a one-click installation solution, which installs the five official Istio charts as modified subcharts.
-Let’s take a look at each of them and how the wrapper chart works.
+The Istio Helm chart offers a one-click installation solution, which installs the five official Istio charts as modified subcharts.

 To achieve a one-command deployment without the use of external tools, we decided to use an original wrapper chart containing the following subcharts: